Delinea Documentation - Privilege Manager - 11.4.x

 The policy is configured to elevate without user interaction for the above Battery and Energy Saver preference pane filters such that it is applicable to all macOS versions.

-Note: If you have an existing policy that targets Energy Saver and you have macOS Ventura endpoints, you must modify the policy to include the Energy Saver/Battery/Lock Screen Preference Panes (macOS) - Ventura filter.
-In addition, you must update the Privilege Manager agent on your macOS Ventura endpoints to the latest version.
+If you have an existing policy that targets Energy Saver and you have macOS Ventura or later endpoints, you must modify the policy to include the Energy Saver/Battery/Lock Screen Preference Panes (macOS) - Ventura and later filter.
+In addition, you must update the Privilege Manager agent on your macOS Ventura and later endpoints to the latest version.